arikscherm/DgoTrails/README.md

 # An application to get started finding your next trail run in and around Durango!

-This project is in the works - soon you'll have a one-stop shop for trail access around southwest Colordo!
+This project is in the works - soon you'll have a one-stop shop for trail access around southwest Colorado!

 ## Trail data